krockdurr/CTX_CRS_Toolbox/README.md

 ## Troubleshooting

 - **Plugin Not Loading:**
 Ensure QGIS version ≥ 3.0.
-Check for correct placement in the plugins directory and verify there are no syntax or indentation errors in custom files.
+Check for correct placement in the plugins directory and verify there are no syntax or indentation incompatibilitys in custom files.
 - **No CRS Correction Applied:**
 Check that the raster CRS description is exactly “PolarStereographic mars”.
 The name is case-sensitive and must match what your data uses.
 - **Console Output:**